tasogarenaki/tasogarenaki.github.io/_posts/2022-06-01-Python-Note.md

 <br>

 - List
+  - Time increases with more elements

+  - Memory small

   - `append()` to add an element in list

   - `insert()` to add an element in a position of list, e.g.: